 The Rays were the best team in the American League last year and took the Dodgers to six games in the World Series.
 Almost the entire roster returns for another run, including Randy Arozarena, who burst onto the scene, hitting a Babe Ruth-like .377 with 10 homers in 20 postseason games.
 Starters Blake Snell and Charlie Morton are gone, but the Rays always seem to find quality innings from unlikely sources.
 Look for the Rays to be in the thick of things again in the most workmanlike way possible.

 The Jays splashed out to bring in outfielder George Springer and starter Marcus Semien to join home-grown talent Bo Bichette, Cavan Biggio, a slimmed-down Vladimir Guerrero Jr. and Lourdes Gurriel Jr. Pitching depth is a concern, and the team will be playing home games at their spring training grounds in Dunedin, Florida, as they remain banned from cross-border travel, which could have an impact over the course of the season.

-There isn't a lot to cheer about in Beantown these days.
-Young hitters like Alex Verdugo and Bobby Dalbec offer hope for the future.
-BoSox fans are hoping that trading away Mookie Betts doesn't forbode a lengthy stay in baseball purgatory.
+Expectations were modest to start the season in Beantown, but a fast start to the season has BoSox fans hopeful.
+Young hitters like Alex Verdugo and Bobby Dalbec have bright futures, but Boston fans are praying that trading away Mookie Betts doesn't forbode a lengthy stay in baseball purgatory.

 Even Orioles fans would have trouble naming many of their players.
 The team hopes there are brighter days ahead, but the Orioles have gone nearly 40 years without a pennant, and that's not about to change soon.